zorael/kameloso/README.md

 If you have compiled in colours and you have bright terminal background, the colours may be hard to see and the text difficult to read.
 If so, pass the `--bright` argument, and/or modify the configuration file; `brightTerminal` under `[Core]`.
 The bot uses the full range of [8-colour ANSI](https://en.wikipedia.org/wiki/ANSI_escape_code#3/4_bit), so if one or more colours are too dark or bright even with the right `brightTerminal` setting, please see to your terminal appearance settings.
 This is not uncommon, especially with backgrounds that are not fully black or white. (read: Monokai, Breeze, Solaris, ...)

-If you are on Windows and you're seeing `\033[92m`-like characters instead of colours, see the [known issues](#known-issues) section for a permanent fix.

 ### Other files

 More server-specific resource files will be created the first time you connect to a server.
 These include `users.json`, in which you whitelist which accounts get to access the bot's features.
 Where these are stored also depends on platform; in the case of **OSX** and **Windows** they will be put in subdirectories of the same directory as the configuration file, listed above.
 On **Linux**, under `~/.local/share/kameloso` (or wherever `$XDG_DATA_HOME` points).
 As before it falls back to the working directory on other unknown platforms.